-The rpms need to be checked for every work point, because in a highly choked state the rpm can change.
-The different working points of different volume flow rates are set by changing the hydraulic resistance of the pressure tube i.e. by changing the horizontal position of the choking element.
-For every working point the volume flow rate and the total pressure increase have to be measured.
-Plotting the different q_v and Δp{total} value pairs that belong together for the different working points of the different rev values will result in characteristic curves.
-The set of characteristic curves plotted for at least three different n = constant rpm values should be presented in one common diagram together with the effective power data.
-Moreover, for one prescribed rpm value, the effect of the leading guide vane on the effective power should be investigated for at least two different angle set-ups based on the method described above.
+The rpms need to be checked for every working point, being that in a highly choked state the rpm can change.
+The different working points of the different volume flow rates are set by changing the hydraulic resistance of the pressure tube, i.e. by changing the horizontal position of the choking element.
+For every working point, the volume flow rate and the total pressure increase have to be measured.
+Plotting the different $q_v$ and $\Delta p{total}$ value pairs that belong together for the different working points of the fixed rpm values will result in characteristic curves.
+The set of characteristic curves, which are plotted for the different n = constant rpm values, should be presented in one common diagram together with the effective power data.
+Moreover, the characteristic curves belonging to one prescribed rpm value, showing the effect of the inlet guide vane on the effective power, should be plotted together in the same way as stated above.